algorand-devrel/demo-abi/README.md

-contract.json - A JSON file describing the interface of the contract to be read by SDK clients js/ - Directory containing a TypeScript client to read in the contract.json file and call methods py/ - Directory containing a Python client to read in the contract.json file and call methods
+contract.json - A JSON file describing the interface of the contract to be read by SDK clients js/ - Directory containing a TypeScript client to read in the contract.json file and call methods py/ - Directory containing a Python client to read in the contract.json file and call methods go/ - Directory containing a Go client to read in the contract.json file and call methods

 ## Development